DeFiCh/icx-makerbot/README.md

 ## Prerequisites

-The parameters are pass in to the script by environment variables, need to define 7 environment variables in `.bash_profile`.
+The parameters are pass in to the script via several environment variables, you need to define 7 environment variables in `.bash_profile`.
 The `ALARM_HOOK` is optional.

 ```
 export RPC_ADDRESS=127.0.0.1